ptnghia/vms-nguyenluan/QUICKSTART.md

 ## 🎉 You're All Set!

 Your VMS is now running.
 Time to:
-- Add your cameras
+- Monitor your cameras
-- Start recording
+- Check recordings
-- Explore the UI
+- Explore the web interface
-- Read the full documentation
+- Read the optimization plan

 **Happy monitoring! 📹**